HICAI-ZJU/PromptProtein/README.md

 Through experiments, we find that the learnable Prompt can improve the performance, but the initialization of Prompt is very important.
 When we initialize Prompt with the embedding of `<CRD>`, the $F_{\mathtt{max}}$ of the model on GO-BP is less than 0.3.
 That is to say, when the decoder and Prompt are trained together, the prompt can be easily optimized to local optimum rather than a global optimum.
 This may be caused by (1) the sparse knowledge of the model, which needs to add more protein-related pre-training tasks; (2) lack of more effective prompt tuning methods.
 We leave these for future work.

 In this paper, we made a preliminary exploration on how to apply prompt technology to protein language model.
-We have designed many prompts related to protein characteristics on protein language model in [PromptProtein](https://hicai-zju.github.io/PromptProtein/) and left them for future work.
+We have designed many prompts related to protein characteristics on protein language model in [PromptProtein](https://hicai-zju.github.io/ProteinPromptEngineering//) and left them for future work.

-Model is available at: [oneDrive](https://zjueducn-my.sharepoint.com/:u:/g/personal/yuanzew_zju_edu_cn/EWgFQ7W3aNpOn5XP_ZzQj3QBcVwxEdqgdgM4qLCvsjNqKA?e=eNVLcj)
+Model is available at: [OneDrive](https://zjueducn-my.sharepoint.com/:u:/g/personal/yuanzew_zju_edu_cn/EWgFQ7W3aNpOn5XP_ZzQj3QBcVwxEdqgdgM4qLCvsjNqKA?e=eNVLcj)
 ## How to Cite
 ```
 @inproceedings{
     wang2023multilevel,
-    title={Multi-level Protein Structure Pre-training via Prompt Learning},
+    title={{M}ulti-level {P}rotein {S}tructure {P}re-training via {P}rompt {L}earning},
     author={Zeyuan Wang and Qiang Zhang and Shuang-Wei HU and Haoran Yu and Xurui Jin and Zhichen Gong and Huajun Chen},
     booktitle={The Eleventh International Conference on Learning Representations },
     year={2023},